 - Share special WSU experiences with their student(s)

-The Student Affairs appreciates your interest in the CougParents Advisory Board.
+Thank you for your interest in the CougParents Advisory Board!
 We are always looking for new advisory board members to join our team.
-Each CougParents Advisory Board member will commit to a term of two years.
+Each CougParents Advisory Board member commits to a two-year term.
 We are currently seeking CougParents board members to represent each of the following classes: